Roblox/creator-docs/content/en-us/tutorials/scripting/intermediate-scripting/creating-a-health-pickup.md

 ## Getting the Pickups Folder

-The folder holding the health pickups may not have loaded into the game by the time the script runs. `Class.Instance:WaitForChild()|WaitForChild()` can be used to pause the script and get the HealthPickups folder when it loads.
+The folder holding the health pickups may not have loaded into the game by the time the script runs. `WaitForChild` can be used to pause the script and get the HealthPickups folder when it loads.

-When called on a folder, the `Class.Instance:GetChildren()|GetChildren()` function will return an array of the folder's contents.
+When called on a folder, the `GetChildren` function will return an array of the folder's contents.

-1. Beneath MAX_HEALTH, declare a variable called `healthPickupsFolder` and use the `Class.Instance:WaitForChild()|WaitForChild()` function to get the **HealthPickups** folder from the Workspace.
+1. Beneath MAX_HEALTH, declare a variable called `healthPickupsFolder` and use the `WaitForChild` function to get the **HealthPickups** folder from the Workspace.
-2. Create a variable named `healthPickups` to store the result of calling the `Class.Instance:GetChildren()|GetChildren()` function on `healthPickupsFolder`.
+2. Create a variable named `healthPickups` to store the result of calling the `GetChildren` function on `healthPickupsFolder`.

    ```lua
    local MAX_HEALTH = 100